stefanmielke/ultra64-templates/Roguelike/README.md

 # Roguelike Template

 This template has:
-- Console-style graphics on a 48x31 screen (uses a tileset you can replace with actual 6x6 images)
+- Console-style graphics on a 48x31 screen with font colors (uses a tileset you can replace with actual 6x6 images)
 - Grid-based movement
 - Map rendering example using a static sample